maxi-blocks/maxi-blocks/languages/TRANSLATIONS.md

 ## Overview

-MaxiBlocks uses a custom solution for JavaScript translations because the bundled files are too large for WordPress's standard `wp i18n make-json` command to process.
+MaxiBlocks uses a streamlined approach to handle JavaScript translations for bundled files.
+This custom solution enables seamless integration with translation plugins like Loco Translate, extracting JS translations from `.po` files and injecting them directly into the block editor and dashboard scripts.

 ## How It Works